swilgosz/hanamimastery/data/episodes/17-inline-documentation-with-yard.md

   end
 ```

-I know shell and ruby, so no problem here.
+I know shell *and* ruby - and you probably know shell basics too, so no problem here.
+We all got used to stuff like that, so maybe let's go to the next snippet.

-**2. Call LUA script in ruby Redis, to make the method thread-safe.**
+#### 2. Call LUA script in ruby Redis, to make the method ththread-safe.

-But here is the other example.
+Here is the other example.

 ```ruby
 key_id = "my_sample_key"